gabyx/Githooks/README.md

 2. Convert all entries in `.shared` files to an url in a YAML file `.shared.yaml` [here](docs/yaml-spec.md).

-3. It's heartly recommended to **first** uninstalling the old version, to get rid of any old settings.
+3. It's heartly recommended to **first** uninstall the old version, to get rid of any old settings.

 4. Install the new version.